top of page

 Wetland Permiting

 The City will submit an application to the Army Corps of Engineers to begin discussions and planning around wetland impacts and jurisdictional wetlands.
+This step is waiting on more concrete design plans.

 November 2025